Revolutionary Syndicalist Committees

 The Revolutionary Syndicalist Committees (Comités Syndicalistes Révolutionnaires, CSR) were a trade-unionist organization inside the General Confederation of Labour (Confédération Générale du Travail, CGT).
-The group was founded in opposition to reformist French CGT leadership in the circle around Pierre Monatte and the Vie ouvrére newspaper.
+The group was founded in opposition to reformist French CGT leadership in the circle around Pierre Monatte and the Vie ouvrière newspaper.
 They created a coordinating entity after the September 1919 CGT congress and worked to develop inroads with specific member unions, with railroad workers in particular.

 Monatte established a CSR Central Committee at a September 1921 opposition congress in Lyon.
 Revolutionary syndicalists formally separated from the CGT in December.
 They created a "Unitarian CGT" (CGTU) at the July 1922 Saint-Etienne congress.